This wine has now achieved the most coveted accolade in Australian wine, with the 2016 vintage winning the Jimmy Watson Trophy.

-Xanadu has also won the Best Cabernet Trophy at the National Wine Show in Canberra the last 7 years in a row, most recently in 2019 with the 2017 vintage of this Cabernet.
+Xanadu has also won the Best Cabernet Trophy at the National Wine Show in Canberra five times in the past six years, most recently in 2016 with the 2014 vintage of this Cabernet.
 That’s a remarkable feat for a single producer and it’s rightly cemented the reputation both of Xanadu and long-time winemaker Glenn Goodall.

-Over the last 11 years, Xanadu’s stable of extraordinary Cabernets has won a total of 46 trophies and 132 gold medals, a feat that speaks of consistency as much as it does of quality.
+In the last seven years, Xanadu’s stable of extraordinary Cabernets has won a total of 21 trophies and 65 gold medals, a feat that speaks of consistency as much as it does of quality.